Venom (band): Classic line-up (1981–1986)

-Venom's professional recording debut was the 1981 single In League with Satan / Live Like an Angel, which was released by Neat Records.
-Later that year they released their full-length debut, Welcome to Hell.
+Venom's professional recording debut was the 1981 single "In League with Satan / Live Like an Angel", which was released by Neat Records.
+Later that year they released their full-length debut album, Welcome to Hell.

 Welcome to Hell was a big influence on future thrash bands.
 Venom's music was faster and harsher than most heavy metal contemporaries and while Satanism and other dark topics had been featured in metal before, the subject had rarely been more prominent.
 Lant was quoted as saying that this celebration of evil subjects was inspired by the perceived need to out-do musicians like Ozzy Osbourne of Black Sabbath, who would "sing about evil things and dark figures, and then spoil it all by going: 'Oh, no, no, please, God, help me!'"

 Their second album, 1982's Black Metal, is cited as perhaps the most important influence in the development of black metal, thrash metal, death metal, and other related styles that are often grouped under the extreme metal umbrella.
 Many defining elements of these genres are first found in the lyrics and song titles created by Lant, his unique singing style and larger than life presence.
 Venom's first two albums inspired cult followings to this day.
-While many of their NWOBHM peers (like Iron Maiden) had found measures of popular success or critical acclaim, or (like Def Leppard) were moving away from heavy metal towards hard rock, Venom were still regarded by critics as "a trio of buffoons".
+While many of their new wave of British heavy metal peers (like Iron Maiden) had found measures of popular success or critical acclaim, or (like Def Leppard) were moving away from heavy metal towards hard rock, Venom were still regarded by critics as "a trio of buffoons".